neuroforgede/docker-swarm-exporter/README.md

 # Docker Swarm exporter (Docker Swarm)

-*Docker Swarm exporter* exposes informationa about the Docker Swarm it is running inside of.
+*Docker Swarm exporter* exposes information about the Docker Swarm it is running inside of.
 Needs to be deployed to a manager.

 The following metrics are supported: